Faculty of Medical and Health Sciences

 Recommended resources

 A variety of resources used by junior doctors and nurses in hospitals are made available prior to the course.
-Pharmacy and paramedicine students are encouraged to use their normal resources for example Clinical Practice Guidelines.
+Pharmacy students are encouraged to use their normal resources.